Public Records Policy

 For example, if you filed a complaint with this office, your request might look like this:

-Please give me all correspondence between the Ombuds Office and the Department of Development and Environmental Services regarding Permit # [number], which concerns an application to clear and grade a portion of my property, located at [address].
+- Please give me all correspondence between the Ombuds Office and the Department of Permitting and Environmental Review regarding Permit # [number], which concerns an application to clear and grade a portion of my property, located at [address].

 If you have a request for another department, request it directly from them.

 Janet Masuo is the public records officer for the Legislative Branch.
 To make a records request to the Legislative Branch, please contact: